Summer: FUBiS (Germany)

 Freie Universität Berlin – like most German universities – does not own any student dorms or housing facilities.
 FUBiS arranges appropriate off-campus accommodation for the duration of the program as an optional service at the student’s request.
 Accommodation options can be chosen during the registration process.
 Accommodation is subject to availability.

-Students can choose between 2 options: stay with a Berlin host family (*strongly recommended for students looking to increase their German fluency) or stay in a single room in a shared apartment (Studentenwerk) at FUBIS student dormitories.
+Students will stay in a single room in a shared apartment (Studentenwerk) at FUBIS student dormitories.

 Studentenwerk